 That window into the past may provide hints at what may happen in the future under a new global warming regime, noted Alan Mix, an Oregon State oceanographer and co-author on the study.
 However, he cautioned, it isn't always simple to predict the future based on past events.

-2 is a complicated beast, with different behaviors triggered at different times," Mix said.
+"The rise of CO2 is a complicated beast, with different behaviors triggered at different times," Mix said.
 "Although the natural changes at the end of the ice age are not a direct analogy for the future, the rapid changes do provide a cautionary tale.
-Manmade warming from CO 2 pollution may trigger further release from 'natural sources,' and this could exacerbate greenhouse gases and warming."
+Manmade warming from CO2 pollution may trigger further release from 'natural sources,' and this could exacerbate greenhouse gases and warming."